Top Post Office Saving Schemes for Boy Child in India 2024

 What Post Office Saving Scheme Options Are Available for a Boy Child?

-There are a few postal schemes for boy child that you can invest in, and a few of them are the Ponmagan Podhuvaippu Nidhi, Post Office National Savings Certificate Scheme, Post Office Recurring Deposit, Post Office Monthly Saving Scheme, Kisan Vikas Patra, and the Public Provident fund.
 Most of these schemes can be opened with a minimum amount of Rs.
-500, and come with a standard rate of interest that changes annually according to the ongoing market.
-The best part opening a Post Office Savings Scheme account is that post office is usually located in almost every locality.
+500 and come with a standard rate of interest that changes annually according to the ongoing market.
+The best part about opening a Post Office Savings Scheme account is that the post office is usually located in almost every locality.
 In addition to this, with the entire system going digital, post offices are following suit as well, so you can keep a tab on the transactions from the confines of your home.

 Details of Ponmagan Podhuvaippu Nidhi Scheme

 Our post office has several schemes for the girl child, but the same cannot be said for boys.
-However, recently, the Tamil Nadu Government came up with an example for post office schemes for baby boy of our country.
+However, recently, the Tamil Nadu Government came up with an example of post office schemes for baby boys in our country.
 This scheme is called the Ponmagan Podhuvaippu Nidhi.
-The ponmagan scheme for your boy child can be opened anytime before your child is ten years old.
+The Ponmagan scheme for your boy child can be opened anytime before your child is ten years old.
 The minimum amount required for opening this account is Rs.
 500, and the maximum amount is Rs.
 1.5 Lakhs.
 As a depositor, you can deposit money into this account only twelve times in a year.
 As far as the rate of interest is concerned, it stands at 9.70%.
 However, this changes annually in accordance to the various government policies and market conditions.
 According to the income tax act (section 80C), you can claim tax benefits and deductions of up to a limit of Rs.
 1.5 lakhs in a year.
 In addition to this, any interest that was earned on this investment can also be claimed under the same act.
 This scheme also allows the parent, who is the depositor, to pledge the scheme for the application of a loan.
 However, the parent will be allowed to do so only after a four years post the opening date of this account.

 No, this scheme is applicable only in the state of Tamil Nadu.

-Post Office Saving Schemes That Allow Investment in The Name of Minor Male Child?
+Post Office Saving Schemes That Allow Investment in the Name of Minor Male Child?

 As mentioned above, there are several schemes for baby girls, but there are limited options under the post office boy child plan.
 However, there are a few standard saving schemes that you can open in the name of a minor male child, and they include the following –

-1. Post Office National Savings Certificate
+1. Post Office National Savings Certificate (NSC)

 The Post Office National Savings Certificate scheme was introduced in the 1950’s, with the intention of raising money for the development of the citizens of our country.
-The shift from a fund generating investment scheme that it was in the 1950’s to a savings scheme was a recent development.
+The shift from a fund-generating investment scheme that it was in the 1950s to a savings scheme was a recent development.
 You can open this account if you plan on saving money for your child who is below the age of 18 years, in the name of your child or you, as a parent, or a legal guardian.

-2. Post Office Recurring Deposit
+2. Post Office Recurring Deposit (RD)

 Just like other banks, the India Post Office offers a recurring deposit account as well.
 This recurring deposit account includes a five-year scheme where the account holder or depositor is required to deposit a specific amount of money on a monthly basis.
 Interest will be warned accordingly.

-3. Post Office Monthly Saving Scheme
+3. Post Office Monthly Income Scheme (POMIS)

-4.Kisan Vikas Patra
+4. Kisan Vikas Patra (KVP)

-5. Public Provident fund
+5. Public Provident Fund (PPF)

 A Public Provident Fund is a tax saving investment scheme that was first introduced in the year 1968.
 As an investor, you can retain this scheme and invest in this fund for a period of 15 years.
 One of the benefits of this scheme is that you can claim the many income tax benefits that fall under this scheme.
 The parent or legal guardian can open a public provident fund for the minor male child.